 Respecting Those You Don’t Like In Life

-Ok, so when you go through the Bible there are numerous people in our lives whose authority we are called to respect.
+When you go through the Bible, you’ll notice that there are numerous examples and stories demonstrating people in our lives whose authority we are called to respect.
 One of the easiest examples to understand is your boss.
 The best story to read about giving respect it’s due, in terms of a boss, is about Joseph.
 You can see how he treated his “bosses” (he was actually a slave, then a prisoner) in Genesis 39, 40, and 41.
 Even when wrongly accused, Joseph did what he needed to do.
 He didn’t get tempted by his boss’ wife, he didn’t try to escape slavery or prison, and he didn’t get angry at God or his masters.

 What he did do was work “as though working for God,” to the best of his ability.
-In this, God blessed him more than he could possibly imagine and he ended up being the top official in the whole land, next to Pharaoh.
-Not only that, but Pharaoh got to see firsthand the hard work, faithfulness, and devotion of a believer and how God can save many.
+In this, God blessed him more than he could possibly imagine and he ended up being the top official in the whole land, next to Pharaoh after faithfully serving without complaint for many years.
+(It should be noted that it was his youthful arrogance that got him in a bad position to start with but he clearly and quickly learned his lesson.)
+Not only did Joseph rise in ranks, but Pharaoh got to see firsthand the hard work, faithfulness, and devotion of a believer and how God can save people.

 Remember that God tells us: